 APP advances are processed in three stages:

-- Intended Seeding Advance: Producers initially receive a cheque equivalent to 60% of the requested amount.
+- Intended Seeding Advance / Intended Honey Advance: Producers initially receive a cheque equivalent to 60% of the requested amount.
 The 60% cheques are sent directly to you, the producer, along with a copy of the application.
 For electronic funds transfer (EFT), the producer will received an EFT notice through regular mail service.

-- Actual Seeded Advance: Once you have finished seeding, you must send a copy of your Seeded Acreage Report along with the completed Actual Seeded Advance Report.
+- Actual Seeded Advance / Anticipated Honey Production Advance: Once you have finished seeding, you must send a copy of your Seeded Acreage Report along with the completed Actual Seeded Advance Report.
 At that time, you will receive the balance of the pre-harvest funds, along with a copy of your Actual Seeded Advance Report for your records.
-Producers can apply for an Actual Seeded Advance without applying for an Intended Seedeing Advance.
+Producers can apply for an Actual Seeded Advance without applying for an Intended Seeding Advance.

 - Post-Harvest Advance: Once you have completed harvest (and no later than December 31st) you must send the completed Post-Harvest Advance Report.
 Once processed, you will receive any funds to which you are entitled, along with a copy of the final portion of your application.
 Producers can apply for a Post-Harvest Advance without applying for an Intended Seeding Advance.